anderslanglands/light_comparison/README.md

 ![Rect spot, focus 0 contact sheet](rect-light_spot_focus-0.jpg)
 ![Rect spot, focus 10 contact sheet](rect-light_spot_focus-10.jpg)

+#### Observations
+- Arnold appears to ignore the spotlight controls on a rect light (but does respect them on a sphere light, see below).
+- RTX ignores `focus` when spotlight shaping is enabled.
+- RTX and Karma's mapping for `softness` is very different.

 ###  `sphere-light-plane.usda`
 A sphere light of radius 0.5, and intensity 30, 2 units above an 0.18-grey plane with the camera facing perpendicular to the plane.

 ![Sphere light contact sheet](sphere-light.jpg)

+#### Observations
+- Karma and RTX have the same normalization, Arnold is different

 ###  `sphere-light-plane_rotated.usda`
 A sphere light of radius 0.5, and intensity 30, 2 units above and rotated at 45 degrees to an 0.18-grey plane with the camera facing perpendicular to the plane.
 Used to test shaping controls.